SWC-Advanced-Microscopy/swc-advanced-microscopy.github.io/_pages/equipment.md

     alt: "slide scanner"
     title: "Axioscan slide scanner"
     excerpt: "This high-throughput widefield microscope accommodates up to 100 slides, which it images automatically after an interactive setup process.
     The system handles both fluorescence and conventional brightfield.
-We run this microscope alongside our histology service, but it can also be booked and used independently of this service.
+We run this microscope alongside our histology service, but it can also be booked and used independently.
 You must be trained to have access to this microscope.

     * [Microscope Details](https://github.com/SWC-Advanced-Microscopy/facility_webpage/wiki/Zeiss-Axioscan%E2%80%90Slidescanner){: .btn .btn--primary}
     "